 During the late 1920s, the generous donations of Club president James B. Ford so increased the holdings of the Club’s library that a new headquarters was needed.
 Accordingly, an eight-story building was erected at 544 Cathedral Parkway (or West 110th Street).
 The Club relocated in 1928, armed with a plan to offset the cost of the new building by subletting the five stories of bedrooms included in the design.
 During the years that followed, the rental income proved insufficient.
 Today, the building is a Columbia University dormitory.
 Visitors can look up at the façade and see allegorical portraits representing the continents.
 In 1932 the lease at Cathedral Parkway was cancelled by mutual consent, and the Club leased its next and penultimate quarters at 10 West 72nd Street, across the street from the famed Dakota building.

 In 1965 the Club purchased its current headquarters at 46 East 70th Street—a stunning Jacobean townhouse built in 1910 for Stephen Clark—for the sum of 650,000 dollars.
 The building was renamed in honor of Lowell Thomas, famed journalist and a member of the Club, whose generosity helped make the purchase possible.
 This beautiful townhouse is a fitting home for the Club and also opens its doors for private occasions through our Catering service.

-It was here, in 1981, under the tenure of President Charles F. Brush, that the Club again welcomed a new class of members, greatly expanding its rolls.
-Who were the new Explorers Club members?
-At last, in the final generation of the twentieth century, women were allowed to join.
-The first female members included Sylvia Earle, Dian Fossey, Rita Mathews, Anna Roosevelt, and Kathryn Sullivan.
+It was here, in 1981, under the tenure of President Charles F. Brush, that the Club finally welcomed a new class of members, greatly expanding its rolls.
+At last, women were admitted to membership.
+The Club’s first female members included Sylvia Earle, Dian Fossey, Rita Mathews, Anna Roosevelt, and Kathryn Sullivan.